dendronhq/dendron-site/vault/dendron.release.changelog.md

 ### Enhancements
 - check and initialize empty seeds on opening workspace
+- Hover displays targeted area for links with #headers and #^anchors

 ### Bug Fixes
 - tree view shows error on rename